Fort San Juan (Joara): Archaeological work and location

 Joara's location has been long disputed, but several archaeologists and researchers, including Robin Beck of the University of Michigan, David Moore of Warren Wilson College, and Chris Rodning of Tulane University, announced in 2013 that evidence uncovered at the "Berry Site", an archaeological site revealing the remains of a large Native American settlement in Burke County, North Carolina, definitively demonstrates that that site contains a portion of Joara.
 Previously, scholars believed that the site of Joara may have been located near the Qualla Boundary in Swain County, North Carolina, or elsewhere in the Appalachian foothills of North Carolina or Tennessee, between Knoxville and the Catawba River.

 Commemoration and current status

 Despite being unsure of the fort's exact location at the time, in 2008 the State of North Carolina erected a highway historical marker commemorating the fort in Morganton, North Carolina, which had developed in the area.
 This was based on the findings published from 2004 to 2006 of the results of earlier archaeological work, including Spanish trade goods and tools.
 Excavation work at and educational outreach concerning the site is supported by the nonprofit Exploring Joara Foundation.
+The land remains privately owned and permission is required to access it.